Key Takeaways

 Physicians with the American Cancer Society, American College of Gynecology, and U.S. Preventative Services Task Force say there is a risk of harm from false positive test results and a lack of evidence of overall benefit.

-Instead, breast cancer experts encourage women with an average risk for breast cancer to be proactive with breast self-awareness, meaning they should know the normal appearance and feel of their breasts with the goal of noticing changes or potential problems in their breasts.
+Instead, breast cancer experts encourage anyone with an average risk for breast cancer to be proactive with breast self-awareness, meaning they should know the normal appearance and feel of their breasts with the goal of noticing changes or potential problems in their breasts.

-Changes to look for and next steps
+Breast changes to look for and next steps

 When looking at your breasts, physicians suggest looking for any: